 Writers

 We currently only need writers for vanilla side quest rewriting, which requires you to map out all relevant conversations and dialogues from the quest into a spreadsheet and then write the replacement for each dialogue in that same spreadsheet.
 We have a specific format you must follow for this.
 There’s all sorts of side quests from short 10-20 minute ones to hour long ones out there.
-You are free to pursue any of them as long as you get the plot you’re planning approved by me (DeityVengy).
-Please message me or @ me in the Discord.
+We have 2 channels for this in our Discord server under the Volunteer Project section that you are free to join at any time.

 Voiceline Implementation